wndxlori/wndx.com/_talks/1_core_data_in_motion.md

 project-date: 2014
 talk_url: http://confreaks.tv/videos/inspect2014-coredata-and-rubymotion
 deck_url: https://speakerdeck.com/wndxlori/core-data-in-rubymotion-number-inspect
-category: Ruby on Rails
+category: RubyMotion
+description: |
-description: Have you tried to use CoreData in RubyMotion, only to get lost in the quagmire of simplistic or confusing examples, DSL's and gems?
-Let's go out and shave that herd of yaks!
+  Have you tried to use CoreData in RubyMotion, only to get lost in the quagmire of simplistic or confusing examples, DSL's and gems?
+Have you been asking yourself these questions: Do I have to use XCode to create a CoreData model?
+How do relationships work in code work anyway?
+How do I pre-load data into my CoreData store?
+What is an NSFetchedResultsController, and why do I need one?
+  We'll delve into each of these questions, and review the surprisingly simple, elegant solutions that RubyMotion can provide.
 ---